syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Convert-PowerPoint-slide-to-Image/.NET).

 ## Convert PowerPoint Presentation to images

 The following code example demonstrates the conversion of an entire Presentation to images: